-The simulation based study is presented to show that "Move It Forward Theory (MIFT)" based operating procedure offers recovery from a catastrophic machine failure with lower loss of production compared to a non-MIFT based operation The simulation study shows that the MIFT based operation performs better under general operating condition.
+The simulation based study is presented to show that "Move It Forward Theory (MIFT)" based operating procedure offers recovery from a catastrophic machine failure with lower loss of production compared to a non-MIFT based operation.
+This paper will focus on the simulation study which shows that the MIFT based operation performs better under catastrophic downtime in the post bottleneck portion of steady state operational production.